yudimaryadi/jobseeker/README.md

    > - ```npx sequelize-cli db:migrate``` for create Model
    > - ```npx sequelize-cli db:seed:all``` for seeding data
 - run server with command ```npm start```
 &nbsp;
+## HOW TO RUN FRONTEND
+- Open index HTML in live server or open to Browser &nbsp;
 ## Endpoints :